 Greetings, Internet Stranger and welcome to one day in Hiroshima.
 Today is a special day in the life of this blogger.
 Normally I try to cram as many jokes into one itinerary as I possibly can.
 I often promise people that my blog provides a million laughs.
 That is so many laughs!

 But today we are spending one day in Hiroshima, and I’m afraid that laughs will not be appropriate for the rest of the day.
 There won’t be any chuckles or giggles either.

-So join me as we spend time with the most tragic and meaningful things to do in 24 hours in Hiroshima.
+So join me as we spend time with the most tragic and meaningful things to do in one day in Hiroshima.
 We will try not to cry too much in public.
 (I can pretty much guarantee that we will fail miserably on that score.)

 One Day in Hiroshima

 Where to Stay?

 Even if you’re only spending one day in Hiroshima, you’ll need a place to rest your head.
 So my hotel recommendation is Hiroshima Washington Hotel.
 It’s affordable, spotless, and extremely well located in the center of Hiroshima.
 Plus you can get to the train station very quickly from the hotel.
 That way, you won’t waste your time on your one day in Hiroshima.